krish-italiya/IPL-Data-Analysis/README.md

 ## Analysis

-The analysis is performed using Python and various data analysis libraries, including Pandas, NumPy, and Matplotlib.
-The code is contained in the `IPL_Data_Analysis.ipynb` Jupyter Notebook.
+The analysis is performed using Python and various data analysis libraries, including Pandas, NumPy, and Matplotlib and for visualization I used python library streamlit .
+The code is contained in the `app.py` python file .
 The analysis consists of the following steps:

 1. Data Loading and Cleaning: The datasets are loaded into Pandas DataFrames and cleaned to remove any missing or inconsistent data.